AndreStork/Blog/2022/11/whatsapp-sucks/index.md

 layout: post
 ---
 # WhatsApp sucks.
 Why?
 And what should be done about it?
+**This article is obsolete and going to be replaced soon:** while this is still a good article many things have changed with the passing of time and this post also has some phrasing problems.
 So, if you live outside the U.S., there's a very high chance that WhatsApp is the main messaging application that you and every other person uses, but I have a question:

 ## Why is WhatsApp a thing?